prapooskur/SlugCourses/README.md

 ## Accomplishments that we're proud of

 We're really proud of the UI/UX of the app.
 The mobile experience is significantly improved over the website.
 The UI was modernized to be more aesthetically pleasing, and content is presented in a easily digestible manner.
 The UX is markedly enhanced with proper support for phones and touch screen devices.
 It up to date with modern UI principles (we follow Google's Material Design 3 guidelines) and was designed with modern UI prototyping tools such as Figma.
 It is also integrated with a lot of common touch screen actions such as swiping to the left of the screen to go back the previous screen.

-//photo of market research

-//gif of prototype using Figma

 We are also incredibly proud of the LLM integration.
 It was a massive undertaking to delve into the realm of large language models, and especially something as complicated as retrieval-augmented generation.
 By creating our own pipeline instead of going with a cloud solution, we learned an incredible amount of information about the underlying workings of language models and retrieval pipelines.